Understanding Prenuptial Agreement Australia and Binding Financial Agreements

 The advice not only needs to set out the advantages and disadvantages, and your rights and obligations on entering into the BFA it must also advise what would happen if the agreement were set aside and your rights and obligations should you be subject to Australian Family Law under case law and the Family Law Act 1975.

-Helpful Hint: You will very likely find a lawyer who will witness your signature on an agreement you or someone else has drafted and tell you what the agreement means.
+Helpful Hint: You will very likely find a lawyer who will witness your signature on an agreement you or someone else has drafted and tell you what the Prenuptial Agreement Australia means.
 They will then sign the certificate stating that they have given you independent legal advice.
 They may do this for only a few hundred dollars.
 If you have not received full written advice as set out on this page it will fall over if challenged.
 Then it will not be worth the paper it is written on.

 To obtain the required written independent legal advice first detailed instructions of the relationship must be obtained by the solicitor.
 This includes: